-Honeywell has coordinated with TRC, the C&I Market Manager so that Multi-family facilities that do not meet these criteria fall into the C&I Program for Energy Efficient measures.
+Honeywell has coordinated with TRC, the Commercial and Industrial (C&I) Market Manager so that Multi-family facilities that do not meet these criteria fall into the C&I Program for Energy Efficient measures.
+The C&I Market Manager will offer a pilot financing program for multifamily buildings that undergo efficiency improvements.
+(Please see the C&I Compliance Filing Multi-Family Financing Pilot Program for details)

 The Program will offer the following incentive structure for multifamily projects: